shouryasarkar/Emergency-ChatBot/README.md

 # Emergency-ChatBot
-Implementation of a chat-bot using ML.Responds to queries about what to do during an emergency.
+Implementation of a chat-bot using ML.
+Responds to queries about what to do during an emergency.
 Required Libraries:
 ->Tensorflow(ver < 2.8.0)
 ->Nltk